mmiasojedow/MyMovieDatabase/README.md

 # My Movie Database
-Project for extending the list of watched movies by adding tags and notes to them.
+Project for adding tags and notes to the list of watched movies.

 ## Features
 The application allows user to:
-* Import movies from user IMDb reated list.
+* Import movies from user IMDb rated list.
 * Add tags and notes to movies.
 * Search list by movie title or tag.